 Inflating your Plane Pal is a very simple and quick process (two to three minutes, once you get the hang of it).

-To avoid a mid-air disaster, unpack your Plane Pal and practice inflation and deflation at home before you travel.
+To avoid a mid-air meltdown, unpack your Plane Pal and practice inflation and deflation at home before you travel.

 Prior to travel we suggest contacting your carrier to confirm their regulations for using Plane Pal.
 Each airline has unique rules.
 We recommend using Plane Pal in the window seat, this ensures you are not blocking other passengers.
 If in the bulk head row, passengers will be able to pass unaffected.
 Always follow any instruction given by the crew.

 Remember!
 Plane Pal cannot be used during take off and landing as the aisles and exits must remain clear.
 This is an aviation rule across all airlines, please do not try to inflate your Plane Pal until you are well in the air and the seat belt sign has been switched off.